openshift/training/docs/03-explore.md

 First, look at the output of `oc get nodes` and pick one of the nodes that is a master.
 Its name is something like `ip-10-0-1-163.ec2.internal`.

-You can then SSH into that host, making sure to specify the same SSH key you specified during the installation:
+From the bastion SSH host you manually deployed into EC2, you can then SSH into that master host, making sure to use the same SSH key you specified during the installation:

     ssh -i /path/to/sshkey core@MASTER_HOSTNAME_FROM_ABOVE